TulioHRC/C-Review-Projects/README.md

 # C-Review-Projects

 This will be some simple C++ projects for me to review the language, and to prepare for my school subject.
 Will be only four simple projects, reviewing all the basic aspects of the language, that I know.
+Obs.: I used CodeBlocks, so the folders will be a little confusing.

 Plan: